 You can usually get away with using one type of glass for different varietals of the same colour.
 However, it is a definite no-no to drink white wine in a red wine glass and vice versa.

 The difference between the various glass shapes and how they enhance the taste sensation of the wine:

 Red wine likes to breathe

 A red wine glass has a full, round bowl and large opening.
 The full bowl provides air contact for the complex aromas and flavours.

-Red wine glass ranges consist of Cabernet Sauvignon / Bordeaux glass, Syrah / Shiraz Glass, Burgundy / Pinot Noir glass.
+Glasses for red wine consist of Cabernet Sauvignon / Bordeaux glass, Syrah / Shiraz Glass, Burgundy / Pinot Noir glass.

 Cool and collected white wine

-A white wine glass has a slightly smaller bowl than a red wine glass.
+A white wine glass has a slightly smaller bowl compared to their red counterparts.